Durendal: Etymology

 The name Durendal arguably begins with the French dur- stem, meaning "hard", though "enduring" may be the intended meaning.
-Rita Lejeune argues that the name may break down into durant + dail, which may be rendered in English as "strong scythe" or explained in more detail to mean "a scimitar or scythe that holds up, resists, endures".
+Rita Lejeune argues that the name may break down into durant + dail, which may be rendered in English as "strong scythe"/"hard sickle" or explained in more detail to mean "a scimitar or scythe that holds up, resists, endures".
 Gerhard Rohlfs suggests dur + end'art, "strong flame" or "[a flame] burns strongly from it".

 The Pseudo-Turpin explains that the name "'Durendal' is interpreted to mean [that] it gives a hard strike" (Durenda interpretaturdurumictumcumeadans).
 It has been argued that the Pseudo-Turpin offering a gloss of the meaning constitutes evidence that it was a name that was not readily understood in French.
 (Note: Unlike "Halteclere" or "Joyeuse", which are easily comprehensible as French words.)

 One non-French etymology is Edwin B. Place's attempt to construe it in Breton as diren dall, meaning "blade [that] dulls cutting edge" or "blade [that] blinds".
 Another is James A. Bellamy's Arabic etymology, explaining a possible origin of the sword's name in ḏū l-jandal (ذو الجندل), meaning "master of stone".
 (Note: Encouraged by the fact that there are many Arabic sword names with this prefix, e.g. Ḏū l-Faqār.)

+These theories and more have been surveyed in the work of Gustav A. Beckmann (2023), and each refuted on the basis of his suggested counterarguments.
+Beckmann argued the -dart form must have been the original form of the sword, and favors the construction Durand(us) + art for etymology, while allowing for the possibility of Rohlfs's dur-end-art "hard it burns out" explanation.
+The suggestion of Durand(us) + art is credited to linguist Albert Dauzat (Note: Dauzat (1939) p.
+375; Dauzat (1952), p.
+39 apud (Beckmann 2023) and (Place 1949)) Leo Spitzer (1940) had also endorsed Dauzat's construction after recanting; he had refuted Rohlfs's theory and did not favor Dauzat's either at first, but he later retracted his own suggestion and backed Dauzat.